scg-unibe-ch/ese2020-team8/README.md

 You should take the rest of the structure as a guide but you may also use your own folder structure.

 ## Overview
 The image below gives you an overview on the different technologies used.
 You can find informations about them by consulting the [readinglist](https://github.com/scg-unibe-ch/ese2020/wiki/Reading-list).
+It show s a request the frontend makes to the backend.

 ![image overview](./backend/src/public/images/tech_overview.png)